getbubblenow/bubble-flexrouter/README-release.md

 ## Initialize the flex router
 This step only needs to be done once.
 After that, bubble-flexrouter will re-use the initialization settings.

+On Mac OS and Linux, start by opening a Terminal window.

 If you're using Windows, start by opening a Cygwin bash shell.
 That's what you'll use to run these commands.

 ### If you have htpasswd installed